Endicott Hotel: Depression and decline

-Gentrification and conversion to coops (1979-present)
+Gentrification and conversion to co-ops

 By the late 1970s, the neighborhood had begun to recover and gentrification hit several upper west side buildings including the Endicott Hotel.
-In 1979, Robert Quinlan embarked on an $8.2 million project to convert the Endicott hotel into Museum Park Apartments, featuring 146 coop apartments and several commercial condominiums.
+In 1979, Robert Quinlan embarked on an $8.2 million project to convert the Endicott hotel into Museum Park Apartments, featuring 146 co-op apartments and several commercial condominiums.
 Stephen B. Jacobs, who led several other condominium conversion projects at the time, was the architect for the ambitious project.
 The 144 apartments were put on the market in March 1981.
 They had nearly all sold by June, at prices ranging from $67,000 to $205,000.
-Peter Salwen in his book Upper West Side Story wrote that “By 1983, even the Endicott Hotel had been emptied, fumigated and converted to expensive co-ops.”
+Peter Salwen in his book Upper West Side Story wrote that "By 1983, even the Endicott Hotel had been emptied, fumigated and converted to expensive co-ops."

 The newly revived building included ground floor shops with wood facades including the Penny Whistle Toys Shop, Salou (a custom florist), and Endicott Book Sellers.
 In November 1982, movie mogul Dino De Laurentiis turned the restored Palm Court into DDL Foodshow, a specialty food shop.
 On a 34-foot marble counter, De Laurentiis served countless varieties of cheeses, breads, salads, even a suckling pig or two.
-By April 1984, DDL Foodshow had succumbed, along with many neighbors, to what the Times then called “one of the biggest retailing busts in recent memory.”
+By April 1984, DDL Foodshow had succumbed, along with many neighbors, to what the Times then called "one of the biggest retailing busts in recent memory."
 After several other unsuccessful attempts, the space became what is now the Milling Room, with Executive Chef Scott Bryan (formerly of Veritas).
 Olde Good Things, New York City's architectural salvage company, had a shop in this building from about 2010 to 2014.